 “I don’t really know what those boxes are and what the Muggles are doing with them.
 They are usually small boxes with buttons and with something like a stick at one end and about this big,” Mr. Weasley explained showing with his palms about half a foot in length.
-“Muggles are saying that this thing is ‘tephelon’.
-Hermione, Harry you know better Muggle things, what is the correct name of that device, and why the Muggles are putting it to the ear?”
+“Muggles are saying this thing is ‘tephelon’.
+Hermione, Harry you know better Muggle things, what is the correct name of this device, and why the Muggles are putting it to the ear?”

 Harry and Hermione looked at each other.
 They didn’t know what Arthur was talking about because they had never seen such a thing before.